jcgraybill/jcgraybill.github.io/_posts/2023-01-08-collection-display.md

 {% include pic.html n=8633 alt="Patch step 1" %}
 {% include pic.html n=8638 alt="Patch step 2" %}

 And... voila!
 These turned out great.
 There's room to fit more on this wall, as I expand my collection.
-This is directly behind me when I'm doing video calls, and it's really neat to see somebody's eyes light up when they recognize a computer from their childhood.
+It's so easy to pull any of these down and use it - they're just held in place by gravity, and a couple have silicone pads on the bracket to keep them in place.
+This display is directly behind me when I'm doing video calls, and it's really neat to see somebody's eyes light up when they recognize a computer from their childhood.
 It has prompted a lot of neat conversations with people about how they got started with computers and technology.

 {% include pic.html n=9052 alt="Computers displayed" %}